-International humanitarian law (IHL) — the body of norms that regulate armed conflicts — does not set out effective mechanisms to ensure compliance.
+International humanitarian law (IHL) — the body of norms that regulate armed conflicts — does not set out effective monitoring, investigation and compliance mechanisms.
 This structural flaw prompts more and more victims of IHL violations to turn to other fora in order to facilitate implementation of IHL and/or obtain reparation for breaches thereof.

 Such fora include United Nations human rights treaty bodies, human rights investigative mechanisms and regional human rights courts.
 Insofar as IHL and human rights are distinct academic and policy domains, this creates scope for the misapplication of IHL.